neurodatascience/fmralign-tutorials/content/0-1-functional-spaces.md

 - As activity points in an **_N_-dimensional activation space**, where _N_ is equal to the number of voxels

 Each of these methods are illustrated in {numref}`churchland-1998-fig1-png`.

+Usually, we think of fMRI data as voxels in a 3D space of _x_, _y_, and _z_ coordinates.
+Thinking of our data this way highlights the spatial relationship of each voxel;
+i.e., how near or far it is from another voxel of interest.

 ```{figure} ../images/churchland-1998-fig1.png
 ---